Financial Aid Frequently Asked Questions

 The information you report on your Free Application for Federal Student Aid (FAFSA) is used to calculate your EFC.
 Schools use the EFC to determine your federal student aid eligibility and financial aid award.

 Note: Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used by the school to calculate the amount of federal student aid you are eligible to receive.

 What is Verification?

-Verification means that HPU will be reviewing the accuracy of the information you have provided on your FAFSA application.
-The Federal Processor randomly selects student applications for school review.
-If you have an asterisk next to your EFC figure on your Student Aid Report (SAR)this means that you have been selected for review.
+Verification means that HPU is required to review the accuracy of the information you have provided on your FAFSA application.
+The Federal Government randomly selects student applications for schools to review.
+If you have an asterisk next to your EFC figure on your Student Aid Report (SAR), this means that you have been selected for verification.
 You can also read through your SAR comment section to see if other issues may need to be resolved.

-Students will be notified by mail if we are requesting verification forms from you and/or your parents.
-We will require that you submit a verification worksheet and may request a copy of your Federal tax transcripts and/or any other documents we deem necessary to resolve any discrepancies.
+Students will be notified by mail/email if we are requesting verification forms from you and/or your parents.
+We will require that you submit a verification worksheet and may request a copy of your federal tax transcripts and/or any other documents we deem necessary to resolve any discrepancies.

-If there are differences between your application information and your financial documents, you or HPU may need to make corrections to your FAFSA.
+Through verification, if there are differences between your application information and your financial documents, HPU will need to make corrections to your FAFSA.